davidoskiii/Zyph/README.md

 ## Values

-In Zyph the avaliable values are strings, numbers (intigers or floats), lists and functions.
+In Zyph the avaliable values are strings, numbers (integers or floats), lists, dictionaries and functions.
-I'm working to add other values like classes or objects to the language but for now this is all i got.
+I'm working to add other values like classes to the language but for now this is all i got.

 ## Built in functions